 At our airport, we don?t ever see armed security.?
 They may be around, but no one is ever holding out a semi-automatic weapon, but when we were checking in to these Games (Canada had about 640 athletes that were boarding planes) there was armed security in the airport everywhere just in case there were anti-Semitic groups wanting to create terror so that kind of thing made it a different level of anxiety for travelling!?
 But it went very well and there were 60,000 people at the opening ceremony so very similar to any international multi-sport games.

 I think I have almost got that out of my system.?
 I don?t think I am going to do another Maccabi Games.? ?I believe that taking them to a bronze and then a silver is as far as we can go with that programme.?
 I think it?s time for someone else to have the opportunity and the challenge.

 I am going to be involved with the Pan Am Games that are coming to Toronto, but more on an organisational level than a competitive one, but I am looking forward to that!

-Yes, it’s about 2 ½ hours away, but I am going to go into Toronto and be part of it.
-And then the Para-Pan Games are after this for people with disabilities.
-It’s the third largest multi-sport games in the world and they are expecting 250,000 visitors, 25,000 volunteers and over 10,000 athletes from 41 countries in 51 sports.
-So it is a huge thing.
-It is very exciting!
+Yes, it?s about 2 ? hours away, but I am going to go into Toronto and be part of it.?
+And then the Para-Pan Games are after this for people with disabilities.?
+It?s the third largest multi-sport games in the world and they are expecting 250,000 visitors, 25,000 volunteers and over 10,000 athletes from 41 countries in 51 sports.?
+So it is a huge thing.?
+It is very exciting!??
 I will be involved in the statistics and record keeping side of things, which gives me a front row seat, virtually on the back of the court.